 Many influencer marketing campaigns include a component of a blog post being published on the website of the influencer and thus naturally reaching their audience.
 A more natural way of engaging with influencers just might be to invite them to share their views and perspectives with your audience.
 Of course, the more influential you are perceived as being the easier it will be to convince influencers to spend time on your request, but if done right, this might be the easiest way to get influencers to organically share content from your domain because they are a part of it!

-Has your organization taken a content-centric approach to influencer marketing?
+Has your organization taken a content-centric approach to influencer marketing engagement?
 Would you add anything to this advice?

 FTC disclosure: This is a sponsored post.
 I only work with products, events and/or companies I believe my readers will benefit from.
 All opinions are mine.
 This is disclosed in accordance with the Federal Trade Commission’s 16 CFR, Part 255: Guides Concerning the Use of Endorsements and Testimonials in Advertising.